outsmartchad/outsmartchad/README.md

 ### Yooo

 I build trading infrastructure and developer tools on Solana.
-I care about speed, reliability, and giving traders an edge — whether they're human or AI.
+I care about speed, reliability, and giving traders an edge — whether they're human or AI agents.

 My work sits at the intersection of **DeFi** and **AI agents**.
 I've built tools used by hundreds of traders and contributed to core Solana ecosystem SDKs.